noonwing/Pomodoro/README.md

 # Pomodoro Timer (python)

-A small project where I'm aiming to build a pomodoro timer for Linux/Windows to help me study.
+A small project where I'm aiming to build a global platform pomodoro timer to help me study.

 Global features I want to implement: